 The current shortage of multi-layer ceramic capacitors (MLCCs) is impacting a lot of project schedules.
 If you want to be sure your project isn’t hit by long MLCC lead times, and you’d like to improve a few things at the same time, there are some superb alternatives now on the market.
 In this … Read More → "MLCC Alternatives"

 New ultra-small power modules can deliver smaller solution size, higher reliability, and higher power density.
 In this episode of Chalk Talk, Amelia Dalton chats with John Woodward from Maxim Integrated about the industry’s smallest power modules.
 They might be exactly what you need for your next design.
-Click here for more information about … Read More → "Maxim’s Himalaya uSLIC Solution: Industry’s Smallest Power Modules"
+Click here for more information about … Read More → "Maxim’s Himalaya uSLIC Solution: Industry’s Smallest Power Modules – Mouser and Maxim Integrated"

 For high-performance, low-power processing of AI and machine vision algorithms, latency can be critical.
 In this episode of Chalk Talk, Amelia Dalton chats with Pulin Desai from Cadence Design Systems about the using the new Vision Q6 processor core for embedded vision and AI applications.
 Click here for more information about Vision DSPs for … Read More → "Scaling Up Vision and AI DSP Performance"

 Finding the right capacitor for your design can be a challenge.
 Many designers don’t take the time to research the best capacitor for their application, and this can result in increased cost, reduced performance, and reduced reliability.
-In this episode of Chalk Talk, Amelia Dalton chats with Wilmer Companioni of KEMET about KSIM – … Read More → "KSIM: Capacitors"
+In this episode of Chalk Talk, Amelia Dalton chats with Wilmer Companioni of KEMET about KSIM – … Read More → "KSIM: Capacitors – Mouser and KEMET"

 IoT development demands a laundry list of specialized technologies and design decisions.
 It pays to have a development platform that can keep up with the rapidly changing landscape.
-In this episode of Chalk Talk, Amelia Dalton chats with Henrik Floodell from Renesas about how the latest version of the Synergy Platform can help keep … Read More → "Synergy Platform Update"
+In this episode of Chalk Talk, Amelia Dalton chats with Henrik Floodell from Renesas about how the latest version of the Synergy Platform can help keep … Read More → "Synergy Platform Update – Mouser and Renesas"

 MCUs continue to evolve based on increasing demands from designers.
 We expect our microcontrollers to do more than ever – better security, more performance, lower power consumption – and we want it all for less money, of course.
-In this episode of Chalk Talk, Amelia Dalton chats with Kris Ardis from Maxim Integrated … Read More → "Maxim’s DARWIN Low Power Microcontrollers"
+In this episode of Chalk Talk, Amelia Dalton chats with Kris Ardis from Maxim Integrated … Read More → "Maxim’s DARWIN Low Power Microcontrollers – Mouser and Maxim Integrated"

 Sometimes you’d like to just press reset after an overcurrent event.
 For those kinds of designs, a PPTC device is exactly what you need.
-In this episode of Chalk Talk, Amelia Dalton talks to Eric Lineman from Littelfuse about resettable overcurrent protection with PolySwitch PPTC, and how it can help your next design. … Read More → "PolySwitch PPTC Devices and Applications"
+In this episode of Chalk Talk, Amelia Dalton talks to Eric Lineman from Littelfuse about resettable overcurrent protection with PolySwitch PPTC, and how it can help your next design. … Read More → "PolySwitch PPTC Devices and Applications – Mouser and Littelfuse"

-Each instance of an Achronix Speedcore eFPGA in your ASIC or SoC design must be configured after the system powers up because Speedcore eFPGAs employ nonvolatile SRAM technology to store its configuration bits.
+As discussed in part 1 of this blog post, each instance of an Achronix Speedcore eFPGA in your ASIC or SoC design must be configured after the system powers up because Speedcore eFPGAs employ nonvolatile SRAM technology to store its configuration bits.
 The time required to pr...